Shrek 2: Home media

+Far Far Away Idol

-Far Far Away IdolFar Far Away Idol is a special feature on the DVD and VHS release based on American Idol and guest starring Simon Cowell.
+Far Far Away Idol is a special feature on the DVD and VHS release based on American Idol and guest starring Simon Cowell.
 Taking place right after Shrek 2 ends, the short features characters from Shrek compete in a sing-off while being judged by Shrek, Fiona, and Cowell.

 After the performances, on the DVD release, the viewer gets to pick the winner.
 If any character besides Shrek, Fiona, Donkey, or Puss is selected, an alternate ending plays where Cowell would refuse to accept the winner and proclaim himself the victor, leaping onto the judging table and performing his "own" rendition of "My Way".
 At the end of the VHS release, it gives a link to a website where the viewer can vote for their favorite to determine the ultimate winner.
 DreamWorks Animation announced on November 8, 2004, three days after the DVD and VHS release, that with 750,000 votes cast, the "winner" of the competition was Doris.